nyergler/readya/content/letters/02-landline.md

 * Zima
 * CMYK process colors
 * The Crayola Caddy
-* It's a Wonderful Life --- "(Minus angel.
+* It's a Wonderful Life --- _"(Minus angel.
 Minus suicide.
-Minus quasi-rational explanation.)"
+Minus quasi-rational explanation.)"_

+_Landline_ is a book I didn't want to put down and I didn't want to end.
+I hope you won't want to put it down, too.